The song of the week is 'Angeline The Baker', a key of D fiddle tune.

 Angeline The Baker is a standard length AABB fiddle tune.
-By that, I mean that each part of the tune is 8 measures long, and that there are 2 parts to the tune, called the A-Part and the B-Part respectively.
+By that, I mean that each part of the tune is 8 measures long, and that there are two parts to the tune, called the A-Part and the B-Part respectively.
 Each part is played twice before going on to the next part.
 So this means that each break for the tune is 32 measures long.
-(8x4) Other tunes on the song lists that have this same form are: Boil The Cabbage Down, Buffalo Gals, Soldier's Joy, Liza Jane, and Old Joe Clark.
+(8x4) Other tunes on the current song lists for the beginner jam that have this same form are: Liberty, Old Joe Clark, Soldier's Joy, Boil The Cabbage Down, and Buffalo Gals.

 The chord progression is the same for both parts of Angeline The Baker:

 In the key of D: 1=D, and 4=G

 There is no standardized order in which the two parts of the tune are played.

 When asking the person leading the tune which part they intend to start with, it does no good to ask: Do you start with the A-Part or the B-Part?, because whichever part is played first is, by definition, the A-Part, and whichever part is played second is, by definition, the B-Part.
 However, the two parts can be distinguished from one another by calling them the low part and the high part.
 Like most AABB fiddle tunes, one part of Angeline The Baker starts on a higher note than the other part, and is overall higher in pitch than the other part.

 When I call Angeline The Baker at a jam, I almost always start the tune with the high part.
 For this reason, in the melody sheets attached here, the high part is written as the A Part and the low part is written as the B Part.